 To apply for an eTA, you must have a valid passport from a visa-exempt country, a valid credit card, and an email address.
 You must also get an eTA to enter or transit Canada by air unless you're exempt.

 - Visa-exempt foreign national and you're flying to or transiting through a Canadian airport

 - As a visa-exempt foreign national, you do not need an eTA (or a visitor visa) when arriving by car, bus, train, or boat (including a cruise ship).

 You may be eligible to apply for an eTA (instead of a visitor visa) if you're a:

-- Citizen from select visa-required countries and you're travelling to Canada by air.
+- Citizen from select visa-required countries, and you're traveling to Canada by air.

 - However, you still need a visitor visa (not an eTA) when arriving by car, bus, train, or boat, including a cruise ship.